qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## todo: body
 - sand paint to thin layer
-- enlarge tremolo cavity for corrected measurements (deepen), clean up edges (watch the paint! and mark tremolo position on cavity walls)
 - apply varnish
 	. see notes on correct varnish below
 	. do it on the back over a small area first to test (with the paint/wood etc)
+- add wood to the neck joint sides, there's slack on both sides;
+glue wood then chip and sand
+- don't sand yet until the rest is done!
+- enlarge tremolo cavity for corrected measurements (deepen), clean up edges (watch the paint! and mark tremolo position on cavity walls)
 - drill tremolo support holes
 - drill tremolo spring plate holes and place the plate
 - drill strap peg holes (test the strapshits first), place pegs